duncanmwanik/duncanmwanik/README.md

+Ola Amigo!
+I like to make stuff.
+Stuff that may o may not work, haha.
+So far, I've been on:
-I'm Duncan Mwanik.
-I'm design stuff.
-Stuff like electronics/hardware, furniture, embedded C++ programs, Machine Learning, Flutter Web and Android Apps and Cloud services with GCP.
+-electronics and PCBs with KiCad, embedded C++ programs(Atmel and Arduino), Machine Learning, Flutter Web and Android Apps and Cloud services with GCP.